 - Eat enough protein, aiming to get at least 0.8 grams of protein per pound bodyweight per day.
 For a 170-pound guy, that’s at least 136 grams of protein per day.
 And try to spread that protein out between your meals and snacks, with at least 20 grams every time you eat.
 Bonus points if you eat 4–5 meals per day (including snacks).

 - Get enough sleep, setting aside at least 8 hours in bed each night, at least until you get into the habit of waking up before your alarm clock.
 And the quality of your sleep matters, too.
 Try to ease into sleep with a relaxing bedtime routine so that you fall asleep faster and sleep more deeply.

 - Live a healthy lifestyle, keeping your drinking and stress under control, getting most of your calories from whole foods, getting outside on a daily basis, and engaging in physical activity, such as walking, sports, or cardio.

 - Don’t gain weight too fast!
-If you’re doing the above points correctly and you’re gaining too much fat, it’s probably because you’re gaining weight too quickly or inconsistently.
-Gaining 0.5–1 pound per week is good for most skinny guys, but when doing a bonafide lean bulk, aim to gain just 0.5 pounds per week.
+If you’re doing the above points correctly and gaining too much fat, it’s probably because you’re gaining weight too quickly or inconsistently.
+Aim for 0.5 pounds per week.

-So what I’d recommend is that you try to build muscle leanly, but that you approach it with confidence, unafraid of the possibility of gaining a little bit of fat.
-Then, if you notice some fat gain, adjust what you’re doing to minimize it going forward.
+Try to build muscle leanly, but remember to bulk with confidence.
+If you notice some fat gain, adjust what you’re doing, but keep moving forward.
 Keep adjusting and pivoting as you build more and more muscle.
 That’s what bulking is all about.